 - Michael Ehline, the former US Marine, is that figure you can trust when it comes to such cases.

 - Michael Ehline is all about fighting for the right and fighting with persistence and perseverance.

 - If amusement park owners haven’t learned to bow down, Ehline hasn’t learned to back down.

 He knows it’s hard to fight such cases, but impossible is nothing.
 Ehline doesn’t believe in words; he talks about actions.
 You will be glad to know that he’s already fought many similar cases.
-Also, he successfully managed to get the victims compensated whether they were local people or visitors from other countries.
+He successfully managed to get the victims compensated, whether they were local people or visitors from other countries.

-Indeed, the law and law regulatory bodies haven’t done much about the safety measures in amusement parks.
+Indeed, the law and law regulatory bodies haven’t done much about amusement parks' safety measures.
 Sadly, you won’t see a whole lot done to protect the people who are taking the thrilling and dangerous rides.

 What Are Some Places at Parks That Are Highly Prone To Accidents?